Parent page: System & Environment Panels

 The Differences panel is used to display the logical or physical differences found by the software's built-in Differences Comparator when comparing design documents (for example, when comparing the source document hierarchy (schematics) for a project against the PCB design document).
 The panel allows you to interactively explore the differences before the decision to create an Engineering Change Order (ECO) that will be used to synchronize the project documents.

-To open the Differences panel:
+To open the Differences panel, from a schematic document:

 How the Differences panel is applied depends on whether the goal is to: